-If you want to experience the place where most of the locals in Darjeeling come for shopping and marketing, then try out the lower market area known as the Chowk Bazaar.
+If you want to experience a marketplace where most of the locals in Darjeeling come for shopping and marketing, then try out the lower market area known as the Chowk Bazaar.
 Chowk means a junction and Bazaar is a market in local language.

 This place is always jam packed with shoppers and vendors.
 Being on the main Hill Cart Road where the main taxi, jeep and bus stands are also located, the place is also extremely busy with passing motor traffic.
 This is where the real bargains take place in Darjeeling.

 However it's a crowded, dusty and a noisy place, and you are most likely going to be confused trying to find your way through the sea of people and vehicles.
 But it's colorful and a treasure trove.
 If you hang around, you will feel the vibe of the interior of Darjeeling's culture.